The independent reference for ocean liner shipping

 Browse ocean carriers

-Click through to any carrier for a full profile: registered prefixes, fleet capacity, alliance status, head office, contact details and the corridors they operate.
+Click through to any carrier for a full profile: fleet capacity, alliance status, head office, contact details and the corridors they operate.

 Featured trade-lane corridors